msivadasan/StudentOrgs_Careers/README.md

 ---------------------------------------------------------------------------------------------
 Description of code: [readin_linkedin_final.py](https://github.com/msivadasan/StudentOrgs_Careers/blob/main/readin_linkedin_final.py)
 -
 This code also builds on advice in the [blogpost](https://www.geeksforgeeks.org/scrape-linkedin-using-selenium-and-beautiful-soup-in-python) by Urvish Mahajan at geeksforgeeks.org.
-As the comments in the code clarify, converting the html text to a BeautifulSoup object allows for easy parsing of subsections in the html page.
+As the comments in the code clarify, converting the html text to a Beautiful Soup object allows for easy parsing of subsections in the html page.

 Specifically, I inspected the raw html code carefully, to identify key formatting notation that locates the information of interest.
 For example:
 * A string "\<div class= "pv-text-details__left-panel">" denotes the start of an introduction element, and within that a string starting with "<h1" denotes the sub-element with the name of the person.